aarongeiser/rad-container/README.md

 - `stop` Stops the running container.
 - `rm` Removes your container.
 - `release` Builds your container image and then pushes it to the Docker Hub repository specified in your make_env file.

+# Environment Variables

+You may pass additional environment variables to your application by including them in your `make_env` file.
+Follow these steps to add new environment variables.

+1. Add your environment variable to your `make_env` file inside the DOCKER_ENV specification.
+Remember, the last line does not get a trailing slash.
+2. Destroy your existing container and rebuild it using `make build`.
+3. Run and re-attach to your updated container using `make shell`.